Discovery flight cockpit experience at Desert Skies Aviation

 Begin Training

 Schedule lessons with our FAA-certified instructors.
-After each session, we'll provide an invoice that you can pay through your ClassWallet account.
-Training is flexible and scheduled around your family's needs—once a week, twice a month, or as often as you like.
+After each session, we provide an invoice you pay through ClassWallet.
+Training is flexible — once a week, twice a month, or as often as you like.

 5